-Santa Fe metropolitan area's transportation system brings value to many aspects of our personal lives and community, including personal mobility, movement of goods, public health,
+Santa Fe metropolitan area's transportation system brings value to many aspects of our personal lives and community, including personal mobility, movement of goods, public health, economic vitality, and preservation of our environment.
+But funding to maintain and upgrade our system is limited.
+Performance-based planning affords a structure for this MTP to ensure that scarce resources are used effectively and equitably.
+The community's values are woven into the goals, objectives, performance measures, and ultimately, evaluation criteria used to identify high priority transportation projects.
 "PULLING MY TWO DAUGHTERS VIA CLASSIC RED WAGON FROM THE RAILYARD TO THE PLAZA FOR THE ANNUAL PET PARADE AND PANCAKES ON THE PLAZA AND WATCHING THE STREETS TRANSFORM FROM CARS TO PEOPLE, PETS, AND VIBRANCY."